ElementsProject/peerswap/README.md

 To run Elements for L-BTC swaps, see the [Elements setup guide](./docs/setup_elementsd.md).

+> **Note**
+> Most of the benefits of PeerSwap come from using L-BTC.
+Swaps using L-BTC are more private, faster, and avoid the mainchain blockchain during high fee environments that can make swaps uneconomical.

 ### Usage

 See the [Usage guide](./docs/usage.md) for instructions on how to use PeerSwap.